 We have all been told that the best way to increase engagement levels is to post Facebook photos and videos.
 When we do this, our followers are more likely to see the post and give it a like or add a comment.
 Of course this makes sense because the visual stimulation draws people in and causes them to react, and when people see that there are a lot of likes on a post, they pay more attention and in turn they want go add a like or comment also.

 The more likes and comments you get the more people see your post in their news feeds and so on.
-You get the picture right.
+You get the picture right?
 If you spend a lot of time on Facebook, like I do you know exactly what I’m talking about.
+This explains why Pinterest is growing in popularity as well.

 Is Facebook Engagement Your Real Goal?

 The problem with EdgeRank and chasing down our fans and followers on Facebook is that somehow we get lost in the madness and forget why we set up a Facebook page to begin with.
 What I mean by that is, unless you’re a Facebook marketer or you’re selling Facebook related products your goal should not be spending most of your time on Facebook.

 If you’re a blogger or a small business owner your primary goal for establishing a Facebook presence should be to bring people from Facebook back to your blog or website!
 I know is sounds simple right but I’m sure you know that it can get very complicated at times!
 The people who run social networks are brilliant when it comes to distracting us from our real goals.
 They are masters when it comes to email marketing and the barrage of notifications trigger our reaction and drive us back on their turf.
 But let’s bring things back into focus for a minute.

 Link Your Facebook Page To Your Blog